-Ayurveda or the “Science of Life” is a 5,000 year old medical practice from India, recognized by WHO and a Complementary and Alternative Practice (CAM) in the US.
-It is a holistic traditional science of mind-body-spirit wellness which is preventative in nature and helps in managing ailments through addressing the root cause of disorders.
-It is also called a lifestyle science because its three pillars of health are nutrition, lifestyle and sleep.
-From this foundation, Ayurveda also uses various tools in disease management: herbs, therapies like Yoga, Abhyanga and Shirodhara, and a comprehensive, detailed cleansing known as Panchakarma.
+Ayurveda or the “Science of Life” is a 5,000-year-old medical practice from India, recognized by WHO and a Complementary and Alternative Practice (CAM) in the U.S. It is a holistic science of mind-body-spirit wellness focused on the prevention and management of disease.
+As a lifestyle science, Ayurveda focuses on three pillars of health; nutrition, lifestyle, and sleep.
+From this foundation, Ayurveda uses various tools in disease management: herbs, therapies like Yoga, Abhyanga, Shirodhara, and a comprehensive, detailed cleansing known as Panchakarma.

 Like Ayurveda, Massage Therapy is considered a CAM and has been used since ancient times in cultures across the world.
 It has been utilized for a variety of health concerns, such as relieving pain, rehabilitating sports injuries, relaxation, alleviating stress, and general preventative health and wellness.
-According to a 2019 AMTA finding, 19% of Americans have talked to their doctors about the potential benefits of massage at some point in the past year.
-More than 30% of Americans are using some form of alternative therapy, which includes Ayurveda1.
-There is a clear synergy between the goals of Ayurveda and Massage Therapy.
-In fact, massage therapies are embedded within the practice of Ayurveda.2
+There is a clear synergy between the goals of Ayurveda and Massage Therapy!

 Ayurveda’s approach to massage therapy

-Ayurvedic massages conjure a vision of the therapeutic ambience of popular massage techniques like Abhyanga, Shirodhara and Swedana that several clinics and health spas around the world offer as “bliss massage techniques.”
-These services are utilized by health conscious visitors, tourists and local wellness seekers alike.
+Ayurvedic massages conjure a vision of the therapeutic ambiance of popular massage techniques like Abhyanga, Shirodhara, and Swedana that several clinics and health spas around the world offer as “bliss massage techniques.”
+These services are utilized by health-conscious visitors, tourists, and local wellness seekers alike.
 Their style of delivery varies across venues, from hospitals to Ayurvedic resorts, and even hotels in India offer the treatments at their spas.

 Oil is love

-Abhyanga, a full body massage rhythmic strokes, traditionally with two therapists working in unison utilizing warm medicinal oils, helps to energize, reduce stress and muscle stiffness, plus promote lymphatic drainage.
-Shirodhara, a continuous pouring of warm oil on the forehead, alleviates anxiety and insomnia, while Swedana, an herbal steam bath improves circulation and helps with various conditions like asthma, osteoarthritis and lower back pain.
+Abhyanga is a full body massage, that helps to reduce stress, and muscle stiffness and promotes lymphatic drainage.
+It is traditionally administered by two therapists, working in unison with rhythmic strokes, utilizing warm medicinal oils.
+Shirodhara, a continuous pouring of warm oil on the forehead, alleviates anxiety and insomnia, while Swedana, an herbal steam bath improves circulation and helps with various conditions like asthma, osteoarthritis, and lower back pain.
 External Snehana oil application or Abhyanga has a beautiful connotation in the ancient Sanskrit language: Sneha means “oil” as well as “self-care” and “love.”
-These are time honored, nourishing, therapeutic, exquisite and exotic techniques.
+These are time-honored, nourishing, therapeutic, exquisite, and exotic techniques.

-Creating an edge with Ayurveda for a massage practice
+Creating an edge with Ayurveda and Panchakarma in a massage practice

 Martha Soffer, Ayurvedic Doctor at Surya Spa, CA who offers Panchakarma treatments and massages asserts, “I want to remind myself and others that the body is a temple.
 Your body is the only thing that will be with you from the moment you’re born until the moment you die.
 It’s your only true home.
 We need to be more conscious and take better care of our bodies.”

-Six In ten Americans have a chronic lifestyle based disorder.3 With the focus on immunity during the COVID-19 pandemic, people have become much more health conscious, as well as open to alternative options.
+Six in ten Americans have a chronic lifestyle-based disorder.1 With the focus on immunity during the COVID-19 pandemic, people have become much more health conscious, as well as open to alternative options.
 This is a promising trend for Ayurvedic bodywork rising in mainstream consciousness.

-There are many ways Ayurveda can help you create an edge in your practice like Dr. Raichur and Martha Soffer and be on top of the growing wave of integrative massage practices.
+There are many ways Ayurveda can help you create an edge in your practice and be on top of the growing wave of integrative massage practices.
 Here’s how!

-Ayurveda allows you to assess clients based on their body constitution and imbalance, using the knowledge of daily, seasonal and age variations.
-According to Ayurveda the five elements combine to give three different energy principals or Doshas: Vata, Pitta and Kapha, and it is the combination of these at the time of conception that determines our body constitution or Prakriti.
-Health is a state of balance which we try to restore by eliminating Vikratis (imbalances).
-Ayurveda also recommends detailed practices aligned with daily cardiac rhythms, seasonal and aging cycles.
+Ayurveda allows you to assess clients based on their body constitution and imbalance, using the knowledge of daily, seasonal, and age variations.
+According to Ayurveda, the five elements combine to give three different energy principals or Doshas: Vata, Pitta, and Kapha, and it is the combination of these at the time of conception that determines our body constitution or Prakriti.
+Health is a state of balance that we try to restore by eliminating Vikratis (imbalances).
+Ayurveda also recommends detailed practices aligned with daily cardiac rhythms and seasonal and aging cycles.